 - Separation of regimes

 Your business, whether it is founded by you with all your blood and sweat or is inherently received from beloved forefathers, is naturally the dearest thing for you, and so does your family!
 Both are very significant entities of your life.
 Therefore it is really important to maintain their individuality by not mixing up things between them.
 Addressing family issues at workplace and vice versa, will eventually result in piling up stress at both the front.
 One can understand that maintaining their mutually exclusiveness is beyond bounds of possibility but discussing one at other’s place only during dedicated time can be a way.
 It should be a perfect blend of capitalism at work and socialism at home.
+It is important to do transitions planning for a family business beforehand.

 - Put business relationships in writing